A message from chairman heather

 HOOE VILLAGE COMMUNITY GROUP

-Their next coffee morning will be held at the beautiful Church of St Oswald's Hooe on May 10th.
-This will be D Day Themed and the History Society will have a dispaly there.
-You can visit the HVCG website >HERE<
+Their next coffee morning will be held at the beautiful Church of St Oswald's Hooe on June 14th.
+You can visit the HVCG Website >HERE<